-- The motor capacity should be equal to or one rank lower than the inverter capacity. - Perform offline auto tuning without fail.
-Offline auto tuning is necessary under Real sensorless vector control even when the Mitsubishi motor is used. - · Single-motor operation (one motor run by one inverter) should be performed.
+- The motor capacity should be equal to or one rank lower than the inverter capacity. (note that the capacity should be 0.4kW or more) - · If any other manufacturer's motor is used or the wiring length is long, using the offline auto tuning function runs the motor with the optimum operating characteristics. - · Single-motor operation (one motor run by one inverter) should be performed.